thepunkfloydius/MLCT.github.io/README.md

 1. Organization of plenary talks by invited speakers;
 2. Seminar-style classes on a given topic.

- Seminar organizers: Ramazan Ayupov (HSE University) & Arnold Grigoryan (HSE University, LMU München).
+ Seminar organizers: Ramazan Ayupov (HSE University) & Arnold Grigorian (MIPT, LMU München).

  If you would like to become a participant in the seminar, give a talk, or simply receive announcements, please write to one of the following emails:
  - ramazan.i.ayupov [at] gmail.com
  - arnold.g1020 [at] gmail.com

    [The seminar's chat on Telegram](https://t.me/+nxHPt0oVrXwyMGRi) (rus).

+   Physical address: 105066, Moscow, Staraya Basmannaya, 21/4, room A-117.

    ## Recent talks